skyverma/Fast-moving-object-detection-Tennis-Ball-/README.md

 - Evaluate the performance of YOLOv8 and YOLOv11 on the same dataset and video.
 - Compare metrics such as:
-  - Detection speed
+  - Detection Ratio
+  - No of total frames detect the ball
-  - Accuracy
+  - Compare by Visualisation
-  - Precision and recall
-  - FPS (Frames Per Second)

 ---

 ## Results

 - Output videos with detected tennis balls are saved in the output folder.
+- Go to this link and check the folder Result output videos folder to check the results(https://drive.google.com/drive/folders/16qoSbac4ezep6fEctXtZOhk5GbCDc_e4)
 - Logs for training and detection performance are in the notebooks for analysis.

 ---